timkuijsten/node-mongo-bcrypt-user/README.md

 #### user.verifyPassword(password, cb)
 * password {String} the password to verify
 * cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether the password is valid or not.
+Third parameter constains the user object if the password is correct.

 Verify if the given password is valid.